cstoquer/pixelbox/README.md

  - Draw sprites with the mouse.
  - Hold `Shift` to erase.
- - Hold `Alt` to move around inside the map.
+ - Hold `Alt` to scroll inside the map.

 # Deployment